jacobfreedom/vh-calculation-fix/README.md

 # vh-calculation-fix

-Reliable viewport height CSS variables for real devices and in‑app browsers.
-Exposes `--svh` and `--lvh` to replace broken `vh` behavior.
+Runtime helper that computes the visible viewport height in real devices and in‑app browsers.
+Exposes `--svh` and `--lvh` so you don’t rely on broken `vh`.
+Built to keep design‑intent layouts visually consistent across display modes and app browsers.

 - Provides reliable `--svh` and `--lvh` CSS variables that behave correctly in in‑app browsers and WebViews.
 - Fixes broken `vh` behavior in environments like Instagram, WhatsApp, Telegram, and generic WebViews.